polished-rb/knockout-rb/00-getting-started.md

 First, you'll need to add the Polished: Knockout gem to your project (Rails or otherwise), typically by adding a line to your application's Gemfile:

     gem 'polished-knockout'

+You'll need to add a require statement to load the library into your Opal context.
+For example, in a Rails app in `application.js.rb`:

+    require 'polished/knockout'

 The gem does not come with a copy of the actual Knockout.js file, so you'll need to include that in your layout file.
 For instance, using Knockout's CDN: